MathJSLab/mathjslab-calculator/README.md

 > An interpreter with language syntax like [MATLAB&reg;](https://www.mathworks.com/)/[Octave](https://www.gnu.org/software/octave/) written in [Typescript](https://www.typescriptlang.org/).

-This is a demo of [MathJSLab npm package](https://www.npmjs.com/package/mathjslab).
+This is a demo application of [MathJSLab npm package](https://www.npmjs.com/package/mathjslab).

 See this demo powered by [Netlify](https://mathjslab.netlify.app/).